Does Bloomfield, New Jersey, Need Auto Technicians?

 In addition to drive, Christopher shares that he looks for candidates with great character and professionalism.
 “In my interview process, I tell everyone you can be the best at what you do, but if you lack good character, we don’t want you,” he says.
 Being a team player and having the willingness to learn goes a long way in this industry.

-When speaking to his relationship with UTI, Kurt shared, “So far, our experience has been excellent.
+When speaking about his relationship with UTI, Kurt shared, “So far, our experience has been excellent.
 We have a tremendous relationship that we’ve developed over a short amount of time.”

 Christopher has also been involved with UTI Bloomfield, visiting the campus for career fairs and luncheons to get to know the students.
 When speaking of the students, he says, “I’ve been impressed with their desire to be in the field.”